Do Its Financials Have Any Role To Play In Driving AAON, Inc.'s (NASDAQ:AAON) Stock Up Recently?

 So, based on the above formula, the ROE for AAON is:

 The 'return' is the amount earned after tax over the last twelve months.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.22 in profit.
+So, this means that for every $1 of its shareholder's investments, the company generates a profit of $0.13.

 What Has ROE Got To Do With Earnings Growth?

-As a next step, we compared AAON's net income growth with the industry and were disappointed to see that the company's growth is lower than the industry average growth of 12% in the same period.
+We then compared AAON's net income growth with the industry and found that the company's growth figure is lower than the average industry growth rate of 13% in the same period, which is a bit concerning.